 13. Indiana Jones’ Leather Jacket: Adventure Wear at Its Finest

-Although this list is in no particular order, if it were, it would be hard to not put this enigmatic jacket at the very top of the list.
+Although this list is in no particular order, if it were, it would be hard not to put this enigmatic jacket at the very top of the list.

 From Raiders of the Lost Ark to Kingdom of the Crystal Skull (2008), the character of Indiana Jones (famously played by Harrison Ford) is rarely seen without his dusty brown leather jacket, often accompanied by his leather hat to form one of the most recognizable outfits in Hollywood history.